apurvsinghgautam/PastebinScrapy/README.md

 # PastebinScrapy

 This is a Web Scraping application built on Flask.
-This web application utilizes Pastebin Scraping API and scrapes IOCs including IP addresses, hashes, and emails from latest pastes of Pastebin.
+This web application utilizes Pastebin Scraping API and scrapes IOCs including IP addresses, domains, hashes, and emails from latest pastes of Pastebin.
 It uses Elasticsearch as the database to store the pastes and Kibana is used for visualizing data from Elasticsearch.

 ![PastebinScrapy Homepage](https://user-images.githubusercontent.com/20106707/39991641-d14dcbe6-578d-11e8-9b41-82926273694b.png)